bshs415 | undergraduate

 Field Experience I

-This undergraduate-level course is 15 weeks This course is available as part of a degree or certificate program.
-To enroll, speak with an Enrollment Representative.
+This undergraduate-level course is 15 To enroll, speak with an Enrollment Representative.

 topic title goes here